ventx/Terraform-AWS-OpenVPNServer/readme.md

 Default settings never route any client traffic through the VPN

-you can change this in `userdata.sh` befor creating the instance but you also can change this after that on the EC2 Instance.
+You can change this in `userdata.sh` befor creating the instance but you also can change this after that on the EC2 Instance.

 **sacli commands examples** _(no client traffic routing through the VPN connection)_